wisent-ai/wisent-guard/README.md

 Wisent-Guard now supports standardized benchmarking through [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 Train guardrails on established benchmarks and get objective performance metrics.

-The `wg_harness` module implements a complete pipeline that:
+The integrated CLI implements a complete pipeline that:

 1. **Loads benchmark tasks** from lm-evaluation-harness
 2. **Splits data** into training and testing sets (80/20 by default)